workarea-commerce/workarea/docs/source/articles/orders-and-items.html.md

 => 137.91
 ```

-While the full details of pricing are outside the scope of this guide, note that subtotal price is derived from the price adjustments stored on the _items_, while the shipping and tax totals are derived from the price adjustments stored on the related _shippings_.
+Note that subtotal price is derived from the price adjustments stored on the _items_, while the shipping and tax totals are derived from the price adjustments stored on the related _shippings_.
+( See [Order Pricing](/articles/order-pricing.html) for detailed coverage. )

 ## Summary